 For me, the most memorable thing about the 2003 “Cheaper by the Dozen” remake starring Steve Martin and Bonnie Hunt was the big old house where the Baker family lived with their 12 kids.

-It was supposedly in Evanston, Illinois, but the three-story Victorian mansion is actually in L.A.’s Hancock Park neighborhood.
-I was excited to see it’s on the market now, so we can finally get a look inside.
+It was supposedly in Evanston, Illinois, but the three-story Victorian mansion is actually in L.A.’s Hancock Park neighborhood, and it’s currently on the market.

 The “Cheaper by the Dozen” House